NetApp/terraform-provider-netapp-ontap/docs/resources/fpolicy_policy.md

 ### Optional

 - `engine` - (String) Name of the engine to use with this policy.
-Default: `native`.
 - `mandatory` - (Bool) Specifies whether file access is blocked if the policy engine is unavailable.
 If set to true, file access events will be blocked when the policy engine is unavailable.
-Default: `true`.
 - `passthrough_read` - (Bool) Specifies whether passthrough-read should be allowed for FPolicy servers registered for the policy.
-Default: `false`.
 - `privileged_user` - (String) Specifies the privileged user name.
 - `allow_privileged_access` - (Bool) Specifies whether privileged access is allowed.
 This field can only be set during updates, not during creation.